 A full truckload burns more fuel than an empty truck.
 One Canadian report estimates that a truck that reduces its weight by 110 pounds would save $490 in fuel across 124,274 miles.

 Perhaps more importantly, you'll also want to avoid strapping anything to a truck bed that could add wind resistance.
-Even an empty rack will drop a car's mileage by 5 mph when driving at 65 mph.
+According to Consumer Reports, even an empty rack will drop a car's mileage by 5 mph when driving at 65 mph.

 Now, I'm not suggesting you start shipping empty trailers.
 Naturally, you'll still want to get your trucks as full of their actual freight as possible.
 US trucks moved 10.8 billion tons of freight in 2017 alone, and all of that weight was necessary.
 But everything else that isn't needed is technically costing you fuel.
 If you can trim another 20 pounds off your total weight here and there, it'll (slowly) add up.